errata-ai/Microsoft/fixtures/Contractions/test.md

 All that is here is free.

-He wouldn't lie - if he could help it, that's. <!-- TODO -->
+He wouldn't lie - if he could help it, that's.

 <!-- they're -->